Darkempire78/Deezer-Downloader-Discord-Bot/README.md

 ## Features

-* Download MP3 from Deezer
+* Download MP3 and album from Deezer
 * Select the best quality (320kbps) if the file doesn't reach Discord's file size limit (8mb).
 * Download lyrics if available.
 * Get infos about artists, albums...